william-chu/epicodus-week8-9/README.md

 ## Setup/Installation Requirements
+* To view project hosted on Firebase, view in browser https://neuw-denim-rebuild.firebaseapp.com/
 * To view project pre-Firebase implementation, view in browser https://william-chu.github.io/epicodus-week8-9/
 * To view project code, clone repository from https://github.com/william-chu/epicodus-week8-9/ and proceed to Node.js Prerequisites and Firebase Setup